Stacking in a Higher Interest Rate Environment

 Hypothetical Expected Return Decomposition of a 100/100 Portfolio

-From Figure 2, we can surmise, that stacking bonds on an equity portfolio leaves the portfolio with three things: the risk-free rate, the ERP, and the TRP.
+From Figure 3, we can surmise that stacking bonds on an equity portfolio leaves the portfolio with three things: the risk-free rate, the ERP, and the TRP.
 Even though we are implicitly incurring borrow costs by applying leverage, we clear that hurdle so long as the ERP and/or the TRP are positive.
-Since we would expect risky assets to have a positive excess return, a logical conclusion is that the level of interest rates is inconsequential to applying leverage.
+Since we would expect risky assets to have a positive excess return, a logical conclusion is that the level of interest rates is inconsequential to applying leverage to capture these risk premiums.

 The Return Stacking landscape is ever evolving, go deeper by connecting with a team member.